nathanquinteiro/ADA-Project/README.md

 ## Results

-The results of this projects are presented as a Javascript Interface that can be found in the folder website/results, or directly seen on this link [link](link "https://drive.google.com/open?id=0BxIBGCVqTlDmRUJSaUZRR3J5Nk0")
+The results of this projects are presented as a Javascript Interface that can be found in the folder website/results, or directly seen on this [link](http://nathanquinteiro.azurewebsites.net/ada/index.html)

 ## Prerequesites

-If you wish to run the notebook of this repository, you will have to download the full data zup that can be found on this [drive](drive "http://nathanquinteiro.azurewebsites.net/ada/index.html").
+If you wish to run the notebook of this repository, you will have to download the full data zup that can be found on this [link](https://drive.google.com/open?id=0BxIBGCVqTlDmRUJSaUZRR3J5Nk0).
 Download it and uncompress it at the root of the folder "data".

 ## Abstract